What do flossing, fluoride and the COVID-19 vaccine have in common? Preventing disease.

 2. The Vaccine Won’t Make You Sick, But It Does Have Some Side Effects

 There is no possible way COVID-19 vaccines can give you COVID-19.
-They might, however, come with some side effects that make you feel uncomfortable for a short time.
+They might, however, come with some mild side effects that make you feel uncomfortable for a short time.

 Because vaccines teach your body how to recognize and fight off a COVID-19 infection, you might feel some of the symptoms you’d get if your body were fighting off the real virus, such as a fever, according to the CDC.
 While unpleasant, this is actually a sign the vaccine is working in your body.